ebakoba/paat/README.md

 Paat is written agains internal API of [praamid.ee](praamid.ee).
 Changes at the internal API can break functionality of Paat at any moment.

-Currently Paat can only poll spots for small vechicles.
+Currently Paat can only poll spots for small vehicles.